AkashDGupta/ML-Based-Network-Security-Solution/README.md

-Purpose of the code is to Demostrate Machine learning for network attack detection.
+Purpose of the code is to demostrate machine learning for network attack detection.

 **Train_Test_Network.csv**